unoplatform/Uno.Wasm.Bootstrap/doc/linker-configuration.md

 Setting `InvariantGlobalization` to true will remove all satellite assemblies from the final package.

-### LinkerConfig.xml on WASM
+### LinkerConfig.xml on WebAssembly
-For WASM the Uno-App already contains a 'LinkerConfig.xml' in the folder `Platforms\WebAssembly\LinkerConfig.xml'.
+When using the Uno Platform [solution template](https://aka.platform.uno/app-wizard), a file named 'LinkerConfig.xml' is available in the folder `Platforms\WebAssembly\LinkerConfig.xml'.